kellhus/munkres-study-notes/README.md

 git pull
 git push
 ```

+For further information on the Git versioning system, [these](https://www.atlassian.com/git/tutorials/) excellent tutorials are highly recommended!

 ### Markdown to PDF
 A Python script is provided that takes care of combining the markdown files and invoking the pandoc converter on the combined file.
 Simply open the command line in `munkres-study-notes` and call: